About/Contact

 The team provides statewide technical assistance, training support to districts and their local assistive technology specialist (LATS) as well as the regional local assistive technology specialist (RLATS) that provide direct services to small and rural districts.

-The TLC team also manages the AT & UDL Loan Library.
-The AT & UDL Loan Library is designed to help districts and schools implement a universal, differentiated core curriculum based on the Florida B.E.S.T.
+The TLC team also manages the AT and UDL Loan Library.
+The AT and UDL Loan Library is designed to help districts and schools implement a universal, differentiated core curriculum based on the Florida B.E.S.T.
 Standards.
 The assistive technologies available in this library can be used to identify which technologies will best support students with disabilities to participate and progress in core curriculum.
 The Universal Design for Learning technologies can be used to identify effective, instructional pedagogies that support highly effective learning environments.
 Accounts are available to district personnel approved by their respective ESE Director and BEESS IDEA Funded State Projects personnel.

 TLC Statewide Coordinators